|

 claim to recognize most of my characters, even ones entirely

+made up.
 JAN: You also run a B&B in your family home, The Cleaveland

 House.
 Tell us about your writing schedule and how you can

+get any writing done in the summer months.
 CYNTHIA: My writing and the Cleaveland House B&B work

 together just beautifully.
 I cater to poets and writers, who